 A further five months passed and it became apparent that the case was not progressing how Miss N had expected.
 She also began to experience occlusal problems and had developed an anterior open bite.

-The dentist accepted that progress had been slow and offered to refer her to an orthodontist
+The dentist accepted that progress had been slow and offered to refer her to an orthodontist.

 The orthodontist advised that due to Miss N's crowding and the skeletal profile, tooth extraction and fixed appliances were necessary in order to correct the treatment.
 The patient was extremely upset and complained in writing.
 She alleged that the dentist had misled and misinformed her at the time of the initial examination about the duration of the treatment to achieve the desired result.
 She requested the dentist refund the treatment fees and cover further costs to continue her care with the specialist orthodontist.
-Miss N indicated that she was prepared to escalate her complaint to the Dental Board or consider a claim for clinical negligence if she did not receive what she believed to be a fair and satisfactory outcome.
+Miss N threatened to seek compensation for negligence if she did not receive what she believed to be a fair and satisfactory outcome.